We tested the best surge protectors in 2026: Here are our top picks

 What to look for when buying a surge protector

-The way most surge protectors work is by using Metal Oxide Varistors (MOVs), which reroute energy back to the electrical source.
-Think of it as an automated levee or dam that can push a massive surge of water back towards a river to help keep your home safe.
 While MOVs are an efficient and cost-effective way for manufacturers to design surge protectors, they're not an absolute fail-safe.
 Every time there's a major surge, the MOVs degrade and are sacrificed to ensure your electronics stay protected.
-That means surge protectors don't last forever, and it's important to look at a few specs to forecast a surge protector's longitude:
+That means surge protectors don't last forever, and it's important to look at a few specs to forecast a surge protector's longevity:

-Kill Switches: Most quality surge protectors and power strips have a built-in kill switch which will make the surge protector inoperable if it can’t provide protection any longer.
+Kill Switches: Most quality surge protectors and power strips have a built-in kill switch, which will make the surge protector inoperable if it can’t provide protection any longer.
 Others might continue to work without protection.
 All of the units on our list have the added security of turning off or notifying the user once components inside have degraded to a point of inadequate protection.

 Protection Ratings: You’ll also notice that the surge protectors we recommend have high joule protection ratings.
 A joule is a measure of energy.
 The average lightning strike releases about one billion joules of energy in less than a second!
 The higher the joule rating, the more protection it offers.
 A higher joule rating also means a surge protector can absorb more energy before it fails.
 Generally, for most electronics and video game consoles, 2,000 joules and above will be more than adequate in keeping your devices safe.